Back to Journal

-If you’re an interior designer or interior architect, you know how hard it is to find high end and luxury interior design and architecture companies and brands.
+If you’re an interior designer or interior architect, you know how hard it is to find high end and luxury interior design and architecture brands.
 Many of them are not well-versed in the field of e-commerce, and most of their sales come from mouth-to-mouth; which is completely valid, unless you’re new to the industry or a particular country – then, you’re lost.

 In this article, we’ll go through four main vehicles for product discovery, and how you can make sure that these suppliers are loved and trusted by other fellow interior designs and architects.
 Also, we’ll touch on sustainability as it pertains to product discovery, to help you integrate eco-conscious considerations into your workflow.